Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 .. code-block:: rust

     if self.count <= self.threshold {
         self.count += 1;
     }

-The test fails with a counterexample (that is, an input that breaks the property).
+The test fails with a counterexample, i.e., an input that breaks the property:

 .. code-block::